 Context Efficiency and Cost

-Skills provide significant efficiency advantages through progressive disclosure—context is loaded only when needed.
+Progressive disclosure provides real efficiency gains - context loads only when needed.
 A system with 140 skills doesn't load 140 detailed instruction sets into every conversation.
 Instead, it loads a compact index of names and descriptions, typically consuming fewer than 10,000 tokens for the entire catalog.
 Only when a specific skill is activated does its full content enter the context window.

 Open Source and the Scientific Community

-This principle guided our decision to release Claude Scientific Skills under the MIT license, ensuring that researchers, institutions, and companies can use, modify, and build upon this work without restriction.
+We released Claude Scientific Skills under the MIT license so researchers, institutions, and companies can use, modify, and build on it without restriction.

-The open-source approach aligns with how scientific workflows actually evolve.
-A computational chemist develops a molecular docking skill for their drug discovery pipeline.
+This matches how scientific workflows actually evolve.
+A computational chemist writes a molecular docking skill for their drug discovery pipeline.
 A materials scientist at another institution adapts it for catalyst screening.
-A quantum computing researcher extends the approach for variational quantum chemistry.
-This iterative, collaborative development—the engine of methodological progress in science—is exactly what an open skill ecosystem enables.
+A quantum computing researcher extends it for variational quantum chemistry.
+This is how methodological progress in science works - and it's what an open skill ecosystem enables.

-We've been gratified by the community response.
+The community response has been better than we expected.
 Contributors have submitted improvements, bug fixes, and entirely new skills covering domains we hadn't initially addressed.
 The collection has grown to 140+ skills, with new additions arriving regularly.

 Maintaining a project of this scope requires sustained effort.
 We're committed to keeping skills updated as underlying tools evolve, integrating community contributions, and expanding coverage to new scientific domains.
 If you find these skills useful, we encourage you to contribute.